Y-Shcheholskyy/graalpy.github.io/docs/graalpy/guides/Creating_Standalone_Applications.md

-## Creating Standalone Python Applications with GraalPy
+## Creating Native Python Applications with GraalPy

 With GraalPy, you can distribute Python applications or libraries as standalone native applications or JAR files without any external dependencies.
 The [Truffle framework](https://github.com/oracle/graal/tree/master/truffle) on which GraalPy is built, and the [Sulong LLVM runtime](https://github.com/oracle/graal/tree/master/sulong) that GraalPy leverages for managed execution of Python's native extensions, enables users to completely virtualize all filesystem accesses of Python programs, including those to the standard library and installed packages.